SintcoLTD/CDN/chrome-extension/sparxmaths/TC.md

+SparxSolver Terms, Conditions & Privacy Policy

-Welcome to the terms and conditions for Sparxmaths Solver, an extension designed to assist you with your maths homework.
+Welcome to the terms and conditions for SparxSolver, a browser extension designed to assist you with your maths homework.
 Please read these terms and conditions carefully before using the extension.
-By using Sparxmaths Solver, you agree to be bound by these terms and conditions.
+By using SparxSolver, you agree to be bound by these terms and conditions.

-Educational Use Only:
+1. Educational Use Only

-Sparxmaths Solver is designed for educational purposes only.
-It is intended to be used as a tool to help you with your maths homework, but not as a means of cheating.
+SparxSolver is designed for educational purposes only.
+It is intended to help you with your maths homework and learning.
+It is not a tool for cheating, and you should use it responsibly.

-No Affiliation with Sparx:
+2. No Affiliation

-Sparxmaths Solver is not affiliated with Sparx Maths or Sparx LTD or any other educational institution or organization.
+SparxSolver is not affiliated with Sparx Maths, Sparx LTD, or any other educational institution or organization.

-No Purchases:
+3. No Purchases

-Sparxmaths Solver does not offer any purchases or additional services.
+SparxSolver does not offer any purchases or paid services.
 All features are available for free.

-Privacy Policy:
+4. Privacy & Data Collection

-Sparxmaths Solver collects data from each user.
-The data collected includes account creation dates, login times and answer data.
-This information is used to improve the accuracy of the extension and to provide you with a better experience.
-We take the privacy of our users very seriously and all confidential information is encrypted.
-We will not share any personal information with third parties.
+SparxSolver collects certain data to improve the extension and provide you with a better experience.
+The types of data collected include:

+User ID: A unique identifier generated for each user.

+Page interactions: Pages visited, time spent on pages, clicks, scroll depth, and feature usage.

+IP address and country: Collected via Cloudflare for analytics purposes.

+Mellowtel opt-in status: Whether you have opted into the Mellowtel service.

+Event timestamps: Time when interactions occur.

+How we use this data:

+To improve the functionality and accuracy of SparxSolver.

+To monitor feature usage and optimize user experience.

+To optionally provide personalized Mellowtel integration.

+Data privacy & security:

+All data is stored securely using Cloudflare Durable Objects and KV storage.

+Personal data such as IP and country is treated as sensitive; we do not share this information with third parties.

+Users have the right to opt-out of tracking and Mellowtel opt-in.

+By using SparxSolver, you consent to this collection and usage of your data.

-No Liability:
+5. No Liability

-We do not guarantee the accuracy of the answers provided by Sparxmaths Solver.
-We are not responsible for any consequences that may arise from the use of this extension.
+We do not guarantee the accuracy of the answers or recommendations provided by SparxSolver.
+We are not responsible for any consequences arising from the use of this extension.

-Prohibited Conduct:
+6. Prohibited Conduct

-You may not use Sparxmaths Solver to cheat or engage in any other illegal or unethical conduct.
-We reserve the right to terminate your use of the extension if we suspect that you are engaging in any prohibited conduct.
+You may not use SparxSolver to cheat, engage in illegal activity, or violate ethical standards.
+We reserve the right to terminate your access if prohibited conduct is suspected.

-Modification and Termination:
+7. Modification and Termination

-We reserve the right to modify or terminate Sparxmaths Solver at any time without notice.
+We may modify or terminate SparxSolver at any time without prior notice.
+Features may change as the extension evolves.

-Governing Law:
+8. Governing Law

-These terms and conditions shall be governed by and construed in accordance with the laws of the country in which you reside.
+These terms are governed by the laws of the country in which you reside.

-Credit & Acknowledgements:
+9. Credit & Acknowledgements

-If you Modify this program in any way, you must leave credits to the main GitHub.com repository.
+If you modify SparxSolver, you must retain credits linking to the original GitHub repository.

+10. Agreement

-By using Sparxmaths Solver, you agree to be bound by these terms and conditions.
-If you do not agree with any of these terms and conditions, please do not use the extension.
+By using SparxSolver, you agree to these terms and conditions.
+If you do not agree, please do not use the extension.